carpentries-incubator/frictionless-data-agriculture/index.md

 - data integration
 - data flows

-Frictionless allows you to describe datasets as a collection of one or more data tables having rows and columns using a straightforward syntax.
+Frictionless allows you to describe datasets as a collection of one or more data tables, each having rows and columns, using a straightforward syntax.
+A described dataset can then be packaged and distribited as Frictionless Tabular Data Package.

 This lesson aims to teach researchers the basic concepts and skills for using the Frictionless Data format to describe and package tabular data.
-The lesson uses a tabular agricultural field experiment dataset and teaches data description and metadata and data manipulation using the Frictionless Python modules.
+The lesson uses a tabular dataset for an agricultural field experiment and teaches data description and metadata and data manipulation using the Frictionless Python modules.

 After completing this lesson you will:
-1. Understand the concept and principles of Frictionless Data
+1. Understand the concept and structure of a Frictionless Tabular Data Package
 2. Understand how Frictionless Data relates to FAIR Data
 3. Use Python to describe tables and columns
 4. Use Python to create a Frictionless Data Package
 5. Use Python to read a data package

 This lesson uses example data from Agricultural field experiments and is directly relevant to agricultural scientists and ecologists.